 Some of these men achieved greatness in the Florida War, Mexican War, and/or Civil War.
 Others faded from our memory after their time at the Academy.

-As part of the research for the book, I am compiling a list of the graduating classes from 1817 to 1864.
+The book contains a list of the graduating classes from 1817 to 1864.
 The list includes their rank during the Civil War excluding any promotions made as part of the March 13, 1865 honors.